SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 • Flashlight.

-• Medium size Phillips and blade screwdrivers.
+• Medium size screwdriver (Phillips and blade).

-GENERAL FAULTS - Why don't the lights work?
+TYPICAL FAULTS - Why don't the lights work?
 They did the last time the boat was towed!
 No one ever damaged the wires, they should work!
 But things do happen to trailer wires.
 Failure to disconnect the wiring plug while disconnecting the trailer will rip the connectors apart.
 A brittle sun baked plastic tie wrap will leave wires dragging on the road to grind off the insulation.
 Aged insulation can expose the copper wire causing a short when it touches a ground.
 Salt water corrosion will attack all exposed copper in the connector, unsealed wire and light bulb sockets.
 Vibration can cause failure of ground wire nuts.
 Trash on the road can be kicked up breaking tail light lenses.
 Large dips in the launch ramp can smash tail light housings.
 Rats find wire insulation tasty.
 There are numerous reasons for failure and none of them are anybody's fault.
 Well........!

 There are several things that can and will go wrong with the trailer lighting circuit.
 They can be grouped into classes so they may be systematically checked and eliminated.
 Problems include: